minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _sender_: The address of order's creator, only sender can cancel the order
-- _sender_datum_hash_: (optional) the datum hash of the output after cancelling order by anyone or killing by batcher.
+- _sender_datum_: the datum of the output after cancelling order by anyone or killing by batcher.
 - _receiver_: The address which receives the funds after order is processed
-- _receiver_datum_hash_: (optional) the datum hash of the output after order is processed.
+- _receiver_datum_: the datum of the output after order is processed.
 - _lp_asset_: The Liquidity Pool's LP Asset that the order will be applied to
 - _step_: The information about Order Type which we mentioned above
 - _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
 The actual fee Batcher will take might be less than the maximum fee